FreeDSx/LDAP/docs/Client/SyncRepl.md

 ## The Entry Handler

 The Entry handler should always be defined.
 It is passed to either the `poll()` or `listen()` method directly, or can optionally be passed to the `useEntryHandler()` method.
-This handler must be a closure that receives a `SyncEntryResult` as the first argument.
+This handler must be a closure that receives a `SyncEntryResult` as the first argument and optionally a `Session` as the second argument.
 The `SyncEntryResult` represents a single sync entry change.

-For more details, see [useEntryHandler](#useentryhandler).
+For more details, see [useEntryHandler](#useentryhandler) and [The Session Object](#the-session-object).

 ## The IdSet Handler